Kidney infection: Symptoms, causes, and treatment (original) (raw)

 Kidney infections (pyelonephritis) can occur when bacteria from the urinary tract travel up the urethra and affect one or both kidneys.

-People who experience the symptoms of a kidney infection should seek medical attention as soon as possible, as the condition may cause permanent kidney damage or spread to other parts of the body.
+People who experience symptoms of a kidney infection should seek medical attention as soon as possible, as the condition may cause permanent kidney damage or spread to other parts of the body.

 This article will explain the symptoms of a kidney infection and how doctors diagnose and treat it.

-Risk factors of kidney infection include:
+The American Kidney Fund notes that risk factors of kidney infection include:

 Antibiotics